maligulzar/cs5614-hw/README.md

 ### Prerequisites

+Install Docker in your local machine [Docker](https://docs.docker.com/get-docker/).
+After the installation is complete, launch the 'Docker' application that will start the Docker service (e.g., Whale-like icon on your Mac status bar).
+If this step is successful, you should be able to type 'docker' on your command line console.

-Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
+Install [Docker Compose](https://docs.docker.com/compose/install/).
 Make sure that you provide ample resources to Docker.
 Otherwise, the JupyterLab Notebook won't be able to connect to the Spark Master.

 <p align="center"><img src="docs/image/docker-resource.png"></p>

 ### Download from Docker Hub

 1. Download this repository.
-2. Go to the ``cs5614-hw`` and start the cluster with the following command.
+2. Go to the ``cs5614-hw`` directory and start the cluster with the following command.

 ```bash
 docker-compose up